Nameless Rumia's Wiki

 font-family: 'MS PGothic', 'MS Pゴシック', Mona, 'MS PGothic AA', IPAMonaPGothic, 'IPA モナー Pゴシック', sans-serif;

-Compatible fonts
+AA-compatible fonts

 MS PGothic / Mona Font

-AAHub Fonts
+AAHub fonts

 Font name File size Additional notes